Skip to main content

 ℹ Checked locations:

-- /tmp/lovelace-localhost.sock
+- ~/.lovelace/lattice/daemon.sock

-- ~/.lovelace/localhost.sock
+- /tmp/lovelace-daemon.sock

 ## Troubleshooting

-1. Verify daemon is installed: localhost-ctl --version
+1. Verify daemon is installed: lattice-ctl --version

-2. Start the daemon: localhost-ctl start
+2. Start the daemon: lattice-ctl daemon start

-Next step: Install and start Localhost daemon
+Next step: Install and start Lattice daemon

 Scenario 5: Custom Socket Path